-High spectrum prices threaten affordable, high quality mobile broadband services
+1. High spectrum prices can harm consumers through lower quality mobile broadband services

-High spectrum prices are associated with more expensive, lower quality mobile broadband services and irrecoverable losses in consumer welfare worth billions of dollars worldwide.
-Research shows that when prices are too high, operators are likely to invest less in their networks - which impacts the quality and reach of services.
+High spectrum prices are associated with slower mobile data speeds, worse coverage and slower rollouts.
+Research shows that when prices are too high, operators are likely to invest less in their networks - which impacts the quality and reach of services as well as the pace of rollouts.
 This is not helped by the fact that spectrum costs are rising at the same time that many mobile markets are saturated and ARPUs are flat.
-Operators are also less able to engage in price competition leading to more expensive mobile broadband services for consumers.
-Consumer losses from more expensive services also significantly outweigh the increased treasury revenues from higher spectrum prices.